Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Documents to be provided

-• *Proof of status as a Beneficiary of the Obligation of Employment (photocopy of the RQTH or proof of a file being processed in a Maison Départementale de l'Autonomie)
+• Proof of status as a beneficiary of the Employment Obligation: a copy of the notification of the RQTH approval decision or proof of an admissible application currently being processed by the Maison Départementale de l’Autonomie (Departmental Office for Autonomy).